Kaitlyn Easson: Missing girl in Galashiels found safe and well

 - Published

-An 11-year-old girl who was reported missing in the Scottish Borders has been found safe and well.
+An 11-year-old girl who went missing in the Scottish Borders has been found safe and well.

-A community-wide search began after Kaitlyn Easson was reported missing in Galashiels at about 17:45 on Sunday.
+A community-wide search was launched for Kaitlyn Easson, who was reported missing in Galashiels on Sunday.

-Officers said they had grown concerned for her safety on Monday afternoon after she was missing for over 24 hours.
+Officers said they had grown concerned for her safety on Monday afternoon after she had not turned up for 24 hours.
 Police Scotland later confirmed at 22:30 that she had been found.

 The force thanked the public for sharing its appeals.

-Kaitlyn had been last seen near at the Galashiels Transport Interchange near the town centre.
+Kaitlyn had been last seen at the Galashiels Transport Interchange near the town centre at about 17:45 on Sunday.

 Police also said there was a further possible sighting 10 minutes later on Melrose Road, which would have been the route that would have taken her home.